-- 49.1 The Education Executive will consist of the same members of Council as the Executive with the addition of:- - (1) three religious representatives appointed in accordance with section 124 of the Local Government (Scotland) Act 1973; - (2) two parents nominated by the Parents Forum; - (3) two teachers chosen from among the Council's teaching workforce; and - (4) two 2 non-voting young people the chair and vice chair of the Youth Ambassador programme or such other representatives of young people as determined by the Education Executive.
+- 49.1 The Education Executive will consist of the same12 members of Council as the Executive with the addition of:- - three religious representatives appointed in accordance with section 124 of the Local Government (Scotland) Act 1973 (whose voting powers are restricted to those functions discharged as education authority); - (2) two parents nominated by the Parents Forum; - (3) two teachers chosen from among the Council's teaching workforce; and - (4) two 2 non-voting young people to be appointed by such process as approved by the Education Executivethe chair and vice chair of the Youth Ambassador programme or such other representatives of young people as determined by the Education Executive.

-The parent, pupil and teacher representatives will not be entitled to vote but will in all other respects be members of the Education Executive.
+The parent, pupil and teacher representatives will not be entitled to voteor move motions and amendments but will in all other respects be members of the Education Executive.